stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 Resque.enqueue(MyJob)
 ```

 The real issue is that Resque's _internals_ also use `Resque`.
-Meaning, if your app needs to communicate wiht more than one Resque instance, it's basically impossible, since there is no way to tell Resque what implementation to use.
+Meaning, if your app needs to communicate with more than one Resque instance, it's basically impossible, since there is no way to tell Resque what implementation to use.

 If, on the other hand, Resque was implemented as an object, instead of a global, any code that needed to access a different Resque instance would not have to change—it would just be given a different object.